mithril-security/aicert/README.md

 ### Trusted Platform Modules (TPMs)

-+ TPMs are **specialized hardware chips** that exist on most modern laptop or computers that were designed to enhance security.
++ TPMs are **specialized hardware chips** that exist on most modern laptops or computers that were designed to enhance security.

-+ When we store data on a machine in RAM or on a hardrive, that memory can be accessed and manipulated by the system's OS.
++ When we store data on a machine in RAM or on a hard drive, that memory can be accessed and manipulated by the system's OS.
 Data stored on TPMs, however, **cannot be manipulated ot tampered with by the OS!**

-+ TPMS have various use cases such as the **secure storage of secrets** and **attesation**.
++ TPMs have various use cases such as the **secure storage of secrets** and **attestation**.

 + A key capability of TPMs is that they can **create measurements of the state of a device**.
-They can measure information relating to the firmware, bootloader and OS and OS confugration of the device.
+They can measure information relating to the firmware, bootloader, and OS and OS configuration of the device.

 ### Usage in AICert